fire-archive/DesignConcepts/chapters/level_02.md

 ## Why This Course is Non-Digital…

-Some of you would rather make board games anyway, so you don’t care how video games are made.
+Some of you would rather make board games anyway, so you don't care how video games are made.
 But for those of you who would love to make video games, you may have wondered why we will be spending so much time making board and card games in this course.
 Now you know: it is because iteration is faster and cheaper with cardboard.
 Remember from Monday: you can make a board game in 15 minutes.
 Coding that game will take significantly longer.
 When possible, prototype on paper first, because a 15-minute paper prototype and an hour-long playtest session can save you months of programming work.

 Later in this course, we will discuss in detail methods of paper prototyping, both for traditional board games and also for various types of video games.